 Reporting and Investigating Harassment

 If you believe anyone is harassing you based on a protected characteristic, or harassing another individual at Paideia, we encourage you, if comfortable doing so, to tell the harasser in clear language that the behaviors or advances are unwelcome or unwanted and must stop.
 The individual may not realize the behavior is objectionable and a simple communication may effectively end the behavior.
-However, if you are not comfortable engaging in such communication or the behavior does not stop following such communication, you should immediately report your concern to a Paideia Officer.
+However, if you are not comfortable engaging in such communication or the behavior does not stop following such communication, you should immediately report your concern to a Paideia Director.

 There are two ways to report harassment to an institute Officer, outlined below.
 Please note that there are separate forms and procedures for reporting Sexual Harassment, as outlined in Paideia’s Sexual Harassment Policy

-If you would like certain behavior you are experiencing to stop, but would like to maintain your anonymity, you may make an informal report.
+If you would like certain behavior you are experiencing to stop, but would like to maintain your anonymity, you should make an informal report.
 Directors will talk to the offending party on your behalf and ensure that they know their behavior is inappropriate and must stop.
 Helping to ensure a comfortable workplace is the Directors’ job.
 They are happy to do this at any time.
 Please don’t hesitate to get in touch with them.

-Informal reports can be made verbally or in writing to whichever of the following individuals the reporter feels most comfortable sharing their concerns with: Jason Pedicone ([email protected]).
-If the reporter feels more comfortable sharing their concerns with a woman, they should contact Nancy Vander Veer ([email protected]).
-Informal reports regarding directors may be made directly to the chair of the Human Resources Committee, Joshua Davis ([email protected]).
+Informal reports can be made verbally or in writing to whichever of the following individuals the reporter feels most comfortable sharing their concerns with: Jason Pedicone ([email protected]), Marco Romani ([email protected]), or Gabriela D’Addario ([email protected]).
+Informal reports regarding Directors should be made directly to the chair of the Human Resources Committee, Joshua Davis ([email protected]).

 Filing a formal complaint about harassment will trigger a formal response from the institute.
 Formal complaints should be submitted by email to Joshua Davis ([email protected]) as soon as possible after an incident has occurred.
 To ensure any complaint is processed properly, please include the words “Paideia Institute Formal Complaint” in the email subject line.
 If desired, a director may assist the complainant in putting their complaint in writing.